-Noble Scores First Asian Le Mans Series Podium in Japan
+Podium for Colin Noble in Asian Le Mans Series

 Scottish Rising Star Colin Noble scored his first podium finish in the Asian Le Mans Series alongside teammate and fellow 2018 UK LMP3 Champion Tony Wells at the Fuji Speedway on Sunday.

 It would be a first start at the previous home of the Japanese Formula One Grand Prix since 1986 for Ecurie Ecosse, a race which earned the team a dramatic class win in the 1000km World Sports Car Championship Race.

 The pair, sharing the #79 Ecurie Ecosse / Nielsen Racing Ligier JS P3 Nissan was in the mix all weekend but were forced to start from the back of the 20-car field after a technical problem in Qualifying.